commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 # When I click on the Commit.live Open button, it does not open the IDE

-If you already have Atom editor installed see the information above(I installed the IDE and now Atom doesn't work).
+If you already have Atom editor installed, see the information above(I installed the IDE and now Atom doesn't work).

 Then open the IDE manually and while the IDE is open, click on the Commit.Live open button and it should open in the IDE.

 # The 'clive open' command in the IDE is opening the wrong lab

-If that is the case, go to app.commit.lve and open the current lessson and copy lesson name form URL.
-For example if you current lesson is Introduction to Python Intermediate your URL will look like `https://app.commit.live/lesson/intro-to-python-intermediate`
+If that is the case, go to app.commit.lve and open the current lesson and copy lesson name from URL.
+For example, if you current lesson is Introduction to Python Intermediate your URL will look like `https://app.commit.live/lesson/intro-to-python-intermediate`

-Copy eveything after `https://app.commit.live/lesson/` from URL.
-In this case it is `intro-to-python-intermediate`
+Copy everything after `https://app.commit.live/lesson/` from URL.
+In this case, it is `intro-to-python-intermediate`

 Now command you have to run in IDE terminal would be `clive open intro-to-python-intermediate`.
 That should open the proper lab.